 - the history and ability of the parents to cooperate or “co-parent”;

 - the history and extent of each parent’s involvement in the child’s life and upbringing prior to separation;

 - the ability of each parent to establish and maintain a wholesome living environment for the child;

 - the history and ability of each parent to care for and nurture the child; and

 - the physical distance between the parents’ homes

 Generally if both parents request joint custody – physical and/or legal – it is granted by the Maryland courts.

 If you are involved in a custody dispute or considering separation and divorce, seek the advice of a knowledgeable Columbia MD family law attorney at Coover Law Firm today.
-For a free one-half hour consultation on your Maryland family law matter in Howard County MD and beyond, call 410-995-1100.
+For a $99 no-obligation initial consultation on your Maryland family law matter in Howard County MD and beyond, call 410-995-1100.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.

 Coover Law Firm, LLC serves clients in and around Columbia MD, Ellicott City MD, Clarksville MD, Elkridge MD and beyond.